ethanblomquist/Thinkpad-Upgrades/README.md

 <h2>Project Compplete!</h2>
 <p>
-We have now successfully gone from a computer missing components to a clean useable laptop with a long battery life dual-booting WIndows and Linux.
+We have now successfully gone from a computer missing components to a clean useable laptop with a long battery.
+We also were able to dual-boot both WIndows and Linux.
 I hope this tutorial was helpful, if you have any questions or suggestions on how I can improve this guide, please feel free to contact me at: efblomquist@gmail.com
 </p>